Cost of Sustainable Development Goals

 Funding the Sustainable Development Goals

-Endorsement of the SDGs was not accompanied by a plan to pay for them, despite the efforts of the UN Financing for Development Conference.
+Nonetheless, endorsement of the SDGs was not accompanied by a plan to pay for them, despite the efforts of the UN Financing for Development Conference.
 This is doubly unfortunate in that the new vision to “leave no one behind” is radical and has significant implications for cost.

 Furthermore, there is growing awareness of the expense of adapting to global environmental change, due to its adverse impact on social and economic development.
 Whilst responsibility for most degradation largely rests with industrialised countries in the northern hemisphere, the impact is likely to be felt disproportionately in poorer countries located in tropical regions.